 The General Data Protection Regulation will be enforced from May next year and carries with it a complex new web of compliance rules.
 There are also large fines for companies that ignore its mandates or inadvertently breach the new data control regulations.

-Preparing for this involves an investment of time and money, in new systems, resources and skills to protect personal data in a transparent way.
+Preparing for this involves an investment of time and money in new systems, resources and skills to protect personal data in a transparent way.

 In terms of the new controls on CCTV equipment, there is a range of expanded or new obligations.
 However, they could be considered as a pathway to providing the public with greater reassurance and control over the way business CCTV is used.
 In other words, there is a way that companies can turn the GDPR into a positive PR advantage.

 Companies will be required to be far more tangible and accountable in their use of CCTV to monitor security issues and anti-social behaviour, including clear notices of how imagery is being obtained and used.
 This takes CCTV firmly out of the shadows.
-Companies can demonstrate a stance as a responsible employer, protecting both assets and public privacy.
+Companies can demonstrate a stance as responsible employers, protecting both assets and public privacy.

 Another mandate of the GDPR is that businesses will have to make CCTV footage far more accessible and shareable – but only to authorised personnel or the person featured in the imagery.
 Modern CCTV equipment – especially cloud-based systems – provides employers with greater technical control over imagery, including who sees it and under what circumstances.